xiaoyuvax/MOOS/MOOS.bflat.md

-# How to compile Moos with BFlat
+# How to compile MOOS with BFlat

 ## What is BFlat?
 BFlat is a C# native compiler offering a Go like buidling experience, which you may use to replace MSBuild.
 You can download BFlat binary [here]{http://flattened.net}, and check out the project [here](https://github.com/bflattened/bflat).